veilchen-web/veilchen/docs/index.rst

 .. _gae: https://developers.google.com/appengine/

 ============================
-Bottle: Python Web Framework
+Veilchen: Python Web Framework
 ============================

-Bottle is a fast, simple and lightweight WSGI_ micro web-framework for Python_.
+Veilchen is a fast, simple and lightweight WSGI_ micro web-framework for Python_.
 It is distributed as a single file module and has no dependencies other than the `Python Standard Library <http://docs.python.org/library/>`_.

 * **Routing:** Requests to function-call mapping with support for clean and  dynamic URLs.